-From Settings tap Accessibility then Text-to-speech output and configure your options accordingly.
+From Settings, tap Accessibility then Text-to-speech output and configure your options for reading speed and pitch as you prefer.
 Back on the Accessibility screen, tap Select to Speak and turn it on.
-You’ll notice a new figure icon on the right-hand side of the navigation bar, and you don’t actually have to do any selecting to get what’s on screen read out to you.
+You can then swipe up with two fingers from the bottom of the screen whenever you need something read out.

 Just hit the play icon and you’re up and running.
 The text-to-speech engine does have a few quirks, and doesn’t use the most natural-sounding voice we’ve ever heard, but it does the job of getting everything from emails to websites read out for you if you can’t look at the screen.

 Android being Android, several other apps can lend a hand—the freemium Ping covers texts, emails, and messages from WhatsApp and Facebook, and has modes for driving, exercising, and working.
 Then there’s the free, ad-supported @Voice Aloud Reader, which works on top of Android’s text-to-speech engine and can read out just about any kind of document or webpage you want, as long as the Android Share option is available.

 That should be enough of a selection to keep you going, but bear in mind that several apps come with a read-aloud feature built in.
 If you’re saving web articles to Pocket or Instapaper to catch up on later, for example, both apps have options to read out saved articles if you don’t want to look at them on screen.
 In Pocket, tap the Headphones icon at the bottom, and in Instapaper, tap the three dots (top right), and then Speak.